 The conference starts in…

 This conference offers participants a professional development opportunity to meet their needs.
 This is an opportunity for participants to network and share information and best practices.
-Participants have research tools, meetings and services in their daily work with their clients.
+Participants will learn about new research tools and the latest updates in the field and will leave with new resources and contacts who, together, will help them in their daily work with their clients.

 The conference aims to: